pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 Note: In this split we want to take a bit of damage to do a strat on Koga called Boom Strats

-If HP < 78, use an Elixer before the next fight
+If 1-77, use an Elixer before the next fight

 **Rocket 2:**
 - Cubone: